kearnz/markov-yelp-reviews/README.md

 ## The Yelp Dataset

 Yelp exposes a subset of its businesses, reviews, and user data for academic and educational purposes.
 The files come in either SQL or JSON format.
-The yelp class in this project expects JSON.
+Note that the yelp class in this repo expects JSON.

 For more info, see: https://www.yelp.com/dataset